fortify-ps-sandbox/FortifyImportExportUtility/README.md

 FortifyImportExportUtility:
 * Can either be invoked manually for a single run, or can be run as a long-running process that handles scheduling of individual runs
-* Configuration is done using more user-friendly YAML configuration files
+* Configuration is done using more concise and user-friendly YAML configuration files
 * All vulnerabilities are loaded only once from the source system, independent of whether they were previously exported
     * How to differentiate between previously submitted versus new vulnerabilities is now decided in the target configuration
 * As an advanced use case, FortifyImportExportUtility can process multiple sources and targets within a single run